 Year to December 2011 Year to December 2010

 Target Actual Target Actual

-Lost time accidents 2 5 0 4
+Lost time accidents 1 3 1 4

-Restricted duty accidents 1 0 1 1
+Restricted duty accidents 2 1 2 2

-Medical treatment accidents 2 1 3 2
+Medical treatment accidents 2 3 3 1

-Operational incidents 3 5 3 6
+Operational incidents 4 8 4 6

-Preventable vehicle accidents · 11 15 10 5
+Preventable vehicle accidents 13 18 13 23

 The Company measures its health and safety performance in calendar years and, although performance continued to compare well with the industry average, it fell short of the Northern Powergrid Group's goals in certain areas during 2011.
-The Company continues to implement a safety and health improvement plan that targets delivery of continuous improvement and, as part of that plan, the Company carried out a cross-business operational assurance audit programme by senior managers during the year in order to reinforce the operational safety values.
+The Company continues to implement a safety and health improvement plan that targets delivery of continuous improvement and, as part of that plan, the Company carried out a cross-business operational assurance audit programme by senior managers in order to reinforce the operational safety values.
 The Company has also delivered operational seminars and stand down briefings to cascade information on safety trends and to launch a new method of site specific risk assessment.

-Performance in respect of preventable vehicle accidents failed to achieve the target for 2011 and showed a downturn in performance compared with 2010.
+Performance in respect of preventable vehicle accidents failed to achieve the target for 2011 but was better than 2010.
 The Company continued to implement a robust road risk management plan, which involved a significant number of staff undertaking the Institute of Advanced Motorists online driver assessment and training module followed by an on-road refresher training session if required.
 The driver training programme provides practical driving training to a targeted population of drivers and is the primary route to improving driver skills in the longer term.